2019-2024 Yamaha Ténéré 700: It continues to live up to expectation and offer value

 4 out of 5 (4/5)

-Priced at £8399 if ordered before the end of July 2019 or £8699 there after it is extremely competitively priced in the adventure bike class.
-While there are reasons why it is cheaper in terms of spec and equipment levels, it still offers excellent value for money.
+Originally priced at £8399 if ordered before the end of July 2019 or £8699 there after, it was extremely competitively priced in the adventure bike class when it launched.

-In October 2019 MCN took the Ténéré around the infamous MCN250 test route alongside fellow Yamahas, the MT-07 and the Tracer 700.
+In October 2019 MCN took the Ténéré around the iconic MCN250 test route alongside fellow Yamahas, the MT-07 and the Tracer 700.
 The Ténéré had the best fuel economy, returning 54.5mpg, and once the 16-litre tank was factored in, also accounting for the highest range of the three, at 191 miles.

 You do admittedly get a lot less bike with the Yamaha – there’s no traction control, rider modes or clever off-road ABS to be found – but many would argue the Ténéré is better for it.